Distributed Transactions: 2PC, Saga, and XA Explained

 Compensation ordering is critical.
 Compensating transactions must reverse steps in the exact reverse sequence they were applied.
 If Payment fails after Inventory was reserved, the correct compensation order is:

-Step 3 โ CreateShipment โ did not execute; no compensation needed
+- Step 3 โ CreateShipment: did not execute; no compensation needed.

-Step 2 โ AuthorizePayment โ failed; issue ReleaseInventoryCommand first
+- Step 2 โ AuthorizePayment: failed; issue

 Reversing this order (cancelling the order before releasing inventory) leaves the system readable as "cancelled order with unreleased stock" during the compensation window โ a different inconsistency introduced by the cleanup itself.